 Don’t worry to cut it precisely.
 All you need to do is cut it bigger than the container.
 Otherwise, you may have to look for a smaller container!

-Next, cut the material with pinking shears into a half moon shape.
-By folding material in half and cut definitely helps create a balanced circle.
+Next, cut the material with pinking shears into a half-moon shape.
+Folding material in half and cutting helps create a balanced circle.